About Us - professional advisory Council

 The Professional Advisory Council (PAC) serves as a consultative body to the Illinois Spina Bifida Association.
 The PAC is a multidisciplinary group of professionals that provide clinical services to individuals with spina bifida as well as conduct research in the field.
 Members of the PAC contribute to the mission of ISBA by providing the organization with their professional expertise, diverse knowledge of spina bifida communities, and relationships with colleagues, agencies, and resources at both the local and national level.

-The Illinois Spina Bifida Association (ISBA) is pleased to award $1,000 annually for excellence in publishing in the area of spina bifida clinical research.
-Prizes are given for the best papers by a clinician or researcher published in a peer-reviewed journal.
-Awards are presented to the first author.
+The Illinois Spina Bifida Association (ISBA) is pleased to announce its third annual Professional Advisory Council Research Award for excellence in publishing in the area of spina bifida clinical research.
+Three prizes will be awarded for the best papers by a clinician or researcher published in a peer-reviewed journal between November 15, 2016 – December 31, 2017:

-There are no geographic restrictions for nominations, but the first author must be a citizen or legal resident of the United States to receive monetary prizes.
+There are no geographic restrictions for nominations, but the first author must be a citizen or legal resident of the United States to receive a monetary prize.

 2016 Research Award